folbert/fewbricks/README.md

 ## Requirements
  + PHP 5.4+
  + [Advanced Custom Fields](http://www.advancedcustomfields.com/) 5+ PRO
- + [Hidden field for Advanced Custom Fields](https://github.com/folbert/acf-hidden) This allows us to store settings in a brick.
+ + [Fewbricks Hidden Field for Advanced Custom Fields](https://github.com/folbert/acf-fewbricks-hidden) This allows us to store settings in a brick.
 For example how many columns a multi column brick should have.

  Some experience with ACF and knowledge about what a field, field group etc is is recommended and that can all be read up on in the [documentation for ACF](http://www.advancedcustomfields.com/resources).

 ## Installation
  1. Make sure that the [requirements](#requirements) are met.
-If you are not using Composer, please install the "Hidden field for ACF" manually.
+If you are not using Composer, please install the "Fewbricks Hidden field for ACF" manually and make sure that its folder is named "acf-fewbricks-hidden".
  2. Add Fewbricks to your pluginfolder manually or by using Composer.
  3. In the main folder named fewbricks, there is a folder also named "fewbricks".
 Move that folder to your theme folder and do __not__ rename it or any of its child directories.
 All your custom code will reside in this folder.
  4. Activate the plugin.